pdf-raku/PDF-Content-raku/README.md

 # perl6-PDF-Graphics

-This module provides for basic PDF content editing, including text, images, fonts and general graphics.
+This module enables basic PDF content production and editing, including text, images, fonts and general graphics.

-It includes `PDF::Graphics::Doc::Lite` a minimal graphics-centric class for creating or editing PDF documents, using only this module, i.e.:
+It includes `PDF::Content::Doc::Lite` a minimal graphics-centric class for creating or editing PDF documents, using only this module, i.e.:
 - Basic Text (core fonts only)
 - Simple forms and images